CamLeng/Camenger/README.md

 How to Install
 =============
-Download the project in .zip or .tar.gz format
+Download the project in .zip or .tar.gz format.

 Extract the files.

 Run Camenger.jar

 Note: Camenger only works with Java 8.